huggingface/transformers/docs/source/en/conversations.md

 If you're reading this article, you're almost certainly aware of **chat models**.
 Chat models are conversational AIs that you can send and receive messages with.
 The most famous of these is the proprietary ChatGPT, but there are now many open-source chat models which match or even substantially exceed its performance.
 These models are free to download and run on a local machine.
-Although the largest and most intelligent models require high-powered hardware and lots of memory to run, there are smaller models that will run perfectly well on a single consumer GPU, or even an ordinary desktop or notebook CPU.
+Although the largest and most capable models require high-powered hardware and lots of memory to run, there are smaller models that will run perfectly well on a single consumer GPU, or even an ordinary desktop or notebook CPU.